Our 200-year calendar

 See also 'Thought of the Day'.

-2025 will be Japan's astrological Year of the Snake (Hebi)
+2025 is Japan's astrological Year of the Snake (Hebi)

 See the calendar showing the lunar days.